-The Pembroke is known to shed, with his busiest shedding period being late spring into early summer.
+The Pembroke is indeed a shedder, with his busiest period being from late spring into early summer.

-Brushing him once a day should be enough to keep your carpets looking clean.
+Brushing him once a day should be enough to keep your carpets clean.

 Here are 10 Do It Yourself Grooming Tips you can follow.

 Staying Healthy: Pembroke Welsh Corgi Health Issues and Resources

 A healthy Pembroke Corgi has a life expectancy of 12 to 13 years, which is slightly higher than some of his small-dog counterparts.

 Healthy Corgis also weigh a maximum of 30 lbs.